 We just celebrated Christmas and the birth of Jesus Christ.
 When we remember His birth, part of the story involves a star that the wise men from the east saw (Matt 2:2).
 They followed it to Judea and came to Jerusalem to meet the King.
-We don’t know how they knew that that star would lead them
+We don’t know how they knew that that star would

 In Mark 4:26-29, we find a parable of the Lord unique to Mark’s Gospel.
 It doesn’t get much attention.
 I think the attention it does receive is often superficial.
 A major reason for this neglect is that this parable is often treated more or less as a repetition of the Parable of the Four Soils

 I’ve been preaching through the Lord’s Prayer at church, and in my studies, I keep hearing echoes of Eden through these petitions.
 Our Father which art in heaven, We address our Father in heaven, because in Gen 1:1 God created all things, including us.
 He is not part of creation, but over creation, in heaven.

 Was it normal for Jewish people to believe that God’s salvation is eternal?
 Was it normal for them to think of the coming Messiah in “eternal” terms?
 Was everlasting salvation on their radar?
 Consider some verses in Daniel.
 Daniel prophesied about a coming kingdom.
 How long did he say that kingdom would last?
 “In

 In my previous three posts, it was pointed out that the author of Hebrews believed in the eternal security of the believer.
 A believer cannot lose or forfeit eternal life.
 But the author also recognized that a Christian is also capable of committing serious sins.
 The warning passages in Hebrews are therefore addressed to believers,